BMindo/DL_for_speech_speed_recognition/README.md

 # DL_for_speech_speed_recognition

-The idea is to investigate how LD could recognize the different speaking pace The data was collected from youtube videos, the video was of different length and from 5 different people for both classes: 100 words per min and 150 words per min.
+The idea is to find out how LD could classify the different speaking pace.
+The data was collected from youtube videos, the video were of different length and from 5 different people for both classes: 100 words per min and 150 words per min.
 Each of videos were converted to audio files and split to 5 second files.

 # Context:
 Total number of files: 600